Last update 20 February 2024Diplomatic missions

 Bulgarian identity documents

-Under this Agreement, documents drawn up or certified by the competent authorities of either state shall be recognised by the other state.
+Under this Agreement, documents drawn up or certified by the competent authorities in the territory of one of the two states shall be recognised in the territory of the other state.

-The parents of a newborn child should provide the birth certificate within a six-months period, which is required to be certified consecutively with the signature and seal of the consular department of the Ministry of Foreign Affairs of Libya and the consular office at the Bulgarian Embassy in Tripoli, then be provided with a Bulgarian translation, certified by the Ministry of Foreign Affairs of the Republic of Bulgaria, and sent to the municipality of residence of the mother or of the parent who is a Bulgarian citizen.
+When a child is born on the territory of Libya and one or both parents are Bulgarian citizens, they must notify the Consular Office of the Embassy of the Republic of Bulgaria in Libya, based in Tunis.
+Within six months the parents of a new-born child shall be provided with a birth certificate, which shall be first certified with a signature and a stamp by the Consular Department of the Ministry of Interior of Libya and then by the Consular Office with the Embassy in Tripoli.
+It should be then provided with a translation into Bulgarian, certified by the Ministry of Foreign Affairs of the Republic of Bulgaria, and sent to the municipality of the permanent address of the mother or of the parent who is a Bulgarian citizen.

 In the event of the death of a Bulgarian citizen on the territory of Libya, the Consular Office must be notified in a timely manner.
 The death certificate shall be duly certified and legalized by the Ministry of Foreign Affairs of Libya and the Embassy of the Republic of Bulgaria in Tripoli, based in Tunis, and then translated into Bulgarian by a translation company authorized by the Ministry of Foreign Affairs of the Republic of Bulgaria, and the translation — certified by the Legalization and Certification Sector of the Bulgarian Ministry of Foreign Affairs.
 The document is sent or filed in Bulgaria to the municipality of the person's permanent address.
 The Consular Office with the Embassy is ready to render assistance on matters related to the death of Bulgarian citizens.